Diary of Garth Edward Sommerville Clabburn - 1942-1944 - Part 5

 & that John Dean was to go off to

-450sq.
+450 sq.
 We three were very happy about

-that for No 3 has a good name in
+this for No 3 has a good name in

 kites.
 I also felt that I might meet